 offsets– the equivalent of planting more than 180 trees.

 End of tree talk.

 Is you roof south facing?
 Is the roof at the right pitch?
 If not, at what angles the will panels be set?
 Often it can be at very odd angles to solar south.
 Can you put the panels on the ground?
 If you plan to put solar panels on the roof, how old are your shingles?
 It is best to have a newly replaced the roof with 40 year shingles.
 Taking solar panels off the roof, redoing the roof, and putting the panels back is expensive.
 Roofers don't like it.
+Are there obstructions on the roof such as dormers and skylights?
 The Installer will also need to check the roof stregnth for the weight of the panels.
 If the roof is steep enough the panels will shed the snow load after each snow.
 The problem is that is that the panels weight is transfered to the roof by small legs at four foot intervals.
 The weight of the snow is not distributed over the whole roof.
 It is a point source on ten of twelve locations.

 One day after storm, the snow has slipped off the panels.
 Roof rake was used on left.
 Note the hot water solar panels on the left roof are still burried since the lower roof catches the snow.

 The first step is to conserve.
 Use low use showerheads, cold water for washing clothes, insulate your hot water pipes, use movable insulation on windows and so on.
 Please see ENERGY SAVE.
 You can do these things yourself.
 There is some dispute over how hot to set your hot water tank.
 Some say 120 degrees is best to save electricity and some say 150 degrees in order to prevent NTM disease (check Time – “What’s in Your Pipes”)